Best Value

 Semaglutide.

-Starting dose.
-Any dose, same price.
+One price for every dose, 0.2mg to 2.2mg.
 Includes provider consultation, medication, syringes, and free expedited shipping.

 Start your consultation